WilsonLe/website/public/notes/chapter-3-4.md

 A computer will run a large number of programs - processes - at the same time.
 This is achieved by virtualizing the CPU: running Process 1, stopping Process 1, running Process 2, and so on, the OS can make it seems like virtual CPUs exist when in fact there are only a few physical CPUs.

 One basic technique known as **time sharing** allows user to concurrently run programs as many times as the user wants.
-The potential cost is performance, as each process will run more slwwly if the CPU's must be shared.
+The potential cost is performance, as each process will run more slowly if the CPU's must be shared.
 To implementment CPU virtualization, OS need low-level machinery (mechanism) and high-level intelligence (policies).

 ## Abstraction: The Process